Code-Institute-Submissions/Milestone-project-160/readme.md

 *	As a new user I need to be able to check out their social media presence.

-#### Existing User
+## Existing User

 As an existing user I would like to be able to find the phone number and location of the business easily.
 *	As an existing user I would like to be able to see the class schedule and price list easily.
 *	As an existing user I need to be able to check out their social media presence.
 *   As an existing user I need to find the phone number simply.

-#### Returning User
+## Returning User
-*	As a returning user I would like to be able to find the phone number and location of the business easily
+*	As a returning user I would like to be able to find the phone number and location of the business easily.
-*	As a returning user I would like to be able to see the class schedule and price list easily
+*	As a returning user I would like to be able to see the class schedule and price list easily.
 *	As a returning user I need to be able to check out their social media presence.

-#### Features
+## Features

 From the project goals the following features were included in the scope of the project: